KittyGiraudel/site/_posts/2013-01-23-development-environment.md

 > **Edit (2013/02/21):** this post might contain outdated informations since I [moved my site to Jekyll and GitHub Pages](http://hugogiraudel.com/2013/02/21/jekyll/).

-Hey guys!
+Hey people!
 I recently blogged about the tools I use for front-end development, but someone pointed out on Twitter I didn't tell anything about my development environment.
 Let's fix my mistake and talk about it!

 Well, first of all, it is kind of complicated because I work at 3 different places, which means I have 3 different development environments (5 actually, I have 3 computers at home).
 There is -well- home, but I also happen to do some stuff at school or at work when I have some time, mostly during the lunch break.